njz3/vJoyIOFeederWithFFB/README.md

 ## How to use it

-Two possibilities are offered : either pick the latest released installer/setup, or compile the software by your own.
+Two possibilities are offered: either pick the latest released installer/setup, or compile the software by your own.

 To build the application, please install Visual Studio 2019 Community Edition with C# for Desktop.

-The software expect vJoy 2.2.1 to be installed, so please install it separatly (see subdirectory tools/vJoySetup_2.2.1 signed.exe).
+The software expect vJoy 2.2.2 to be installed, so please install it separatly (see subdirectory tools/vJoySetup exe).

 Next, configure the first virtual joystick using the Configure vJoy tool with following options:

 ![vJoy configuration](https://github.com/njz3/vJoyIOFeederWithFFB/blob/master/docs/vJoyConfig.jpg)

 **Note:** Only 3 or 4 vJoy axes are useful.
-The 5th axis Dial/Slider2 is only used as a monitoring value to see how much torque is send to the motor driver when using PWM mode.

 ## Configuring and cabling the hardware